samerwin1/samerwin1.github.io/docs/02-Component-Selection/Component-Selection.md

 ---
 **Description**

 This page shows the process of choosing the hardware for the distance-sensing subsystem of the Private-Use Door Automation project.
-The table below shows the options that were proposed, each with a list of pros and cons related to the constraints and desired results of the design.
+The tables below show the options that were proposed, each with a list of pros and cons related to the constraints and desired results of the design.

 **Distance Sensors**